-Most of the time, there’s no one better to look after a toddler when he’s having trouble than his pediatrician or family doctor.
+Most of the time, there’s no one better to look after a toddler when they're having trouble than their pediatrician or family doctor.
 But when it comes to developmental concerns, behavioral concerns, or other more serious or rare potential health issues, or if you feel that your child’s pediatrician isn’t fully hearing your concerns, it can be helpful to consult with a specialist who is familiar with the specific area of healthcare that your child needs.

 Why might my toddler need to see a specialist?